-To build this indicator, levels of nine hazardous substances monitored in mussels and oysters from European seas were compared to environmental quality standardsand thresholds as set under the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR).
-All hazardous substances monitored between 2010 and 2021 exceeded safe limits in some areas.
-In general, concentrations were low or moderate, with exceedances most frequently seen for benzo[α]pyrene, HCHG and the PCB compound CB118.
-HCHG and PCB are examples of ‘legacy substances’ that are no longer intentionally used in production or specific settings (e.g electrical equipment, pesticides) as their uses have been or are being phased out/banned.
-The indicator thus shows that although these substances are ‘legacy’, they still pose a significant threat to marine ecosystems, biota and human health throughout the food chain.
+Nine hazardous substances monitored in mussels and oysters from European seas.
+The levels of hazardous substances found in marine organisms were compared to and thresholds as set under the Convention for the Protection of the Marine Environment of the North-East Atlantic ().
+Between 2010-2022, concentrations were low or moderate, with exceedances most frequently seen for benzo[a]pyrene, lindane (y-HCH), and polychlorinated biphenyl (PCB).
+The indicator thus shows that ‘legacy’ substances still pose a significant threat to marine ecosystems, biota and human health throughout the food chain.

-The number of hazardous substances monitored is relatively limited, thus further chemicals monitoring would allow better assessment of the levels of a larger range of hazardous substances in marine organisms.
-This would enable more understanding and prevention of chemical-related risks.
+Monitoring of more chemicals would allow better assessment of the levels of a larger range of hazardous substances in marine organisms, and enable better understanding and prevention of chemical-related risks.

 Please consult the relevant indicators and signals below for a more comprehensive overview on the topic.